mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 * _Privacy_: For some functions, user privacy can be improved by consolidating their activity to prevent individual behaviors from being discriminated from each other.{{MIX}} Introduction of a third party can also enforce functional boundaries -- for example, to reduce the need for users to trust potentially malicious endpoints, as seen in the so-called “oblivious” protocols (e.g., {{?RFC9230}}) that allow end users to hide their identity from services, while still accessing them.

-However, introducing a new party to communication adds consolidation and platform centralization to Internet functions, because it brings opportunities for control and observation.
+However, introducing a new party to communication adds practical and platform centralization to Internet functions, because it brings opportunities for control and observation.
 While (as discussed above) standards efforts have a very limited capability to prevent or control the resulting centralization, designing functions with thoughtful constraints on third party functions can prevent at least the most egregious outcomes.

 Most often, third parties are added to functions as "intermediaries" or in designated "agent" roles.
 In general, they should only be interposed because of the positive action of at least one of the primary parties, and should have their ability to observe or control communication limited to what is necessary to perform their intended function.